 MD Helicopters – U.S. District Court for the District of Arizona

 On Friday, January 24, 2020, in MD Helicopters Inc., v.
-United States, the U.S. District Court for the District of Arizona held that it did not have subject matter jurisdiction challenging the Army's award of a Future Attack Reconnaissance Aircraft Competitive Prototype (“FARA CP”) OTA pursuant to the same OTA authority.
+United States, the U.S. District Court for the District of Arizona held that it did not have subject matter jurisdiction to hear a challenge to the Army's award of a Future Attack Reconnaissance Aircraft Competitive Prototype (“FARA CP”) OTA pursuant to the same OTA authority.
 See 10 U.S.C. §§ 2371(a); 2371b(a)(1).

 Next, the Court determined that it did not have bid protest jurisdiction under the Tucker Act because the Administrative Dispute Resolution Act (the "ADRA") eliminated U.S district courts’ jurisdiction under the Tucker Act to hear bid protests that they formerly could hear under the Scanwell line of cases.
 In determining that the Court lacked bid protest jurisdiction, the Court focused on the statute's "in connection with" language and distinguished the case from SpaceX.
 In that regard, the Court determined that the cases were different because MD Helicopters' "present objection relates far more directly to an eventual procurement than the solicitation at issue in [SpaceX]."
 The Court reasoned that the two cases were different because the FARA CP OTA involved one solicitation and because any offeror not selected in any phase of the FARA CP program would be excluded from the Army's eventual procurement of attack helicopters.
 Notably, because the Court determined that the OTA was connected to a procurement, it did not need to consider whether the OTA was itself a "procurement."
 As a result, the Court noted that there was "no disharmony between the ADRA and the other laws that the Army identifies."